-A seizure (also called a fit, spell, convulsion, or attack) is the visible sign of a problem in the electrical system that controls your brain.
+A seizure (also called a fit, spell, convulsion, or attack) is the visible sign of a problem in the electrical system of the brain.
 A single seizure can have many causes, such as a high fever, lack of oxygen, poisoning, trauma, a tumor, infection, or after brain surgery.
 Most seizures are controlled with medication.
 If your seizures occur repeatedly, then you may have the chronic disorder called epilepsy.

 What is a seizure?